Monday, May 28, 2018

 The CryptO'pinion?

 PC Ditto did a grand job at running DOS and many programs and other utilities.
 However, I wouldn't bother using this for games - unless I had something beefy like a TT or Falcon.
 Overall, this is a pretty good product depending on your needs.
-But I'll stick with my Atari ST... so that just leaves one last thing to do: del *.* 😇
+But I'll stick with my Atari ST. So, with that in mind, we are left with one final thing to do: del *.* ðŸ˜‡

-You can find PC-Ditto on the great AtariMania or using Old Games Finder.
-You'll also need the operating system and DOS 3.3 is downloadable from Atari-Forum thanks to Jake/Depression.
-I found many compatible DOS games on lots of websites - I really liked My Abandonware.
+You can find PC-Ditto on the great AtariMania or by using Old Games Finder.
+You will also need the operating system and DOS 3.3 is downloadable from Atari-Forum thanks to Jake/Depression.
+I found many compatible DOS games on various different of websites - I really liked My Abandonware.
 Enjoy yourself!

 Tuesday, May 01, 2018